slotThe/slotThe.github.io/posts/whitney-k.md

 With this we can define monadic and dyadic function templates `f` and `F`.
-This is a bit like the `V1` and `V2` macros in the [J Incunabulum](https://code.jsoftware.com/wiki/Essays/Incunabulum), if you've read through that, only this time they're distinguished by case.\
+This is a bit like the `V1` and `V2` macros in the [J Incunabulum](https://code.jsoftware.com/wiki/Essays/Incunabulum), if you've read through that, only this time they're distinguished by case.

-&emsp;It's a bit confusing that `F` takes arguments `f` and `x`, instead of `x` and `y`, but that's, I guess, because it's used to both define dyadic verbs and monadic adverbs, where in the latter case `f` and `x` are more appropriate, and this naming convention fits better with the next function.\
+It's a bit confusing that `F` takes arguments `f` and `x`, instead of `x` and `y`, but that's, I guess, because it's used to both define dyadic verbs and monadic adverbs, where in the latter case `f` and `x` are more appropriate, and this naming convention fits better with the next function.

-&emsp;The `G` function is a template for an adverb, which additionally takes a (for real this time) pointer `f` to a function to modify, as well as two arguments.
-There are no dyadic adverbs in this interpreter, so `G` is only used as a shorthand to define some utility functions later on.\
+The `G` function is a template for an adverb, which additionally takes a (for real this time) pointer `f` to a function to modify, as well as two arguments.
+There are no dyadic adverbs in this interpreter, so `G` is only used as a shorthand to define some utility functions later on.

-&emsp;Lastly, `us` is a special template for a function getting a string as an argument.
+Lastly, `us` is a special template for a function getting a string as an argument.
 Think something like an evaluation function.

 ``` c